KatoPue/virtual-bank-account/README.md

 To run everything locally, without a proxy like traefik to forward the request to the correct docker container, you will need to bind the webserver to a local port.
 For that create a `docker-compose.override.yml` in the project root.

-The test environment is configured to use a sqlite database.
-Some php extensions are needed to work with sqlite.

 Example configuration:
 ```
 version: '3'